Worried about lung cancer? Getting a lung cancer screening might be the answer.

 - No current cancer symptoms

-- Smoked at least a pack a day for 20 years or longer or two packs a day for 10 years
+- Smoked at least 1 pack a day for 20 years

 - Quit smoking within the past 15 years or still smoke